The-Lab-LaBella/Evo_Analysis/README.md

 From this you can see they report an effect (EFF) and reference (REF) allele.
 To understand the effect the alleles have on the trait (risk of preterm birth/PTB) we need to look at the beta value

 The beta value reports the per unit increase or decrease in the outcome.
 So for our SNP the beta value is -0.3122.
-Therefore there is a **decrease** in the risk of PTB associated with the effect allele (T)
+Therefore there is a **decrease** in the *days of gestation* for the effect allele (T)

-Effect Allele = T = decrease risk = protective allele
+Effect Allele = T = decrease days= risk allele

-Reference Allele = C = increased risk = risk allele
+Reference Allele = C = increased days = protective allele

 ## 2. Known variant consequences?